Historic wandering domains near cycles: Introduction

 In dimension three, we can also obtain wandering domains from another type of Newhouse domains.
 Namely, we will consider Newhouse domains associated with Tatjer homoclinic tangencies.
-In order to introduce this type of tangencies we need some preliminaries.
+To introduce these tangencies, we need some preliminaries.

 Let $P$ be a hyperbolic saddle fixed point of a three-dimensional diffeomorphism $f$.
-For simplicity of the exposition, we have chosen a fixed point but all the terminologies and concepts are valid if $P$ is a periodic point.
+For simplicity of the exposition, we have chosen a fixed point, but all terminologies and concepts are valid if $P$ is a periodic point.
 Suppose that $Df(P)$ has real eigenvalues $\lambda_{s}$, $\lambda_{cu}$ and $\lambda_{uu}$ satisfying Thus the tangent space at $P$ has a dominated splitting of the form $E^{s}\oplus E^{cu} \oplus E^{uu}$ given by the corresponding eigenspaces.
 The unstable manifold $W^{u}(P)$ is tangent at $P$ to the bundle $E^u=E^{cu}\oplus E^{uu}$.
 On the other hand, according to~\cite{HPS77}, the extremal bundle $E^{uu}$ can be also integrated providing a one-dimensional manifold $W^{uu}(P)$ called strong unstable manifold.
-Moreover, this bundle can be uniquely extend to $W^u(P)$ providing a foliation $\mathcal{F}^{uu}(P)$ of this manifold by one-dimensional leaves $\ell^{uu}(Y)$ containing $Y\in W^u(P)$.
+Moreover, this bundle can be uniquely extended to $W^u(P)$ providing a foliation $\mathcal{F}^{uu}(P)$ of this manifold by one-dimensional leaves $\ell^{uu}(Y)$ containing $Y\in W^u(P)$.
 We assume additionally that the center-stable bundle $E^{s}\oplus E^{cu}$ is also extended and integrated along the stable manifold $W^s(P)$ of $P$.
-Although the extended center-stable bundle is not unique any center-stable manifold contains $W^s(P)$ and any two of these manifolds are tangent to each other at every point of $W^u(P)$.
-Finally, a three-dimensional diffeomorphism as above has a \emph{Tatjer homoclinic tangency} associated with $P$ (which corresponds to the type~I in~\cite{Ta01})~if \begin{enumerate}[leftmargin=1.2cm,rightmargin=0.8cm,label=(T\arabic*)] \item $W^s(P)$ and $W^u(P)$ have a quadratic tangency at $Y$ which does not belong to the strong unstable manifold $W^{uu}(P)$ of $P$, \item $W^s(P)$ is tangent to the leaf $\ell^{uu}(Y)$ of $\mathcal{F}^{uu}(P)$ at $Y$, \item $W^u(P)$ is transverse to any center-stable manifold at $Y$. \end{enumerate} If $P$ has stable index equals to two, the above definition applies to $f^{-1}$.
+Although the extended center-stable bundle is not unique, any center-stable manifold contains $W^s(P)$ and any two of these manifolds are tangent to each other at every point of $W^u(P)$.
+Finally, a three-dimensional diffeomorphism as above has a \emph{Tatjer homoclinic tangency} associated with $P$ (which corresponds to the type~I in~\cite{Ta01})~if \begin{enumerate}[leftmargin=1.2cm,rightmargin=0.8cm,label=(T\arabic*)] \item $W^s(P)$ and $W^u(P)$ have a quadratic tangency at $Y$ which does not belong to the strong unstable manifold $W^{uu}(P)$ of $P$, \item $W^s(P)$ is tangent to the leaf $\ell^{uu}(Y)$ of $\mathcal{F}^{uu}(P)$ at $Y$, \item $W^u(P)$ is transverse to any center-stable manifold at $Y$. \end{enumerate} If $P$ has stable index equals two, the above definition applies to $f^{-1}$.